-If an individual dies testate, his or her estate will vest in the legal personal representatives named in his or her will on death.
-If there is no valid will or if there is no valid executor, his or her estate will vest in the President of the High Court until a grant of administration is made by the court, at which stage the estate will vest in the appointed administrators.
+If an individual dies testate, their estate will vest in the legal personal representatives named in their will on death.
+If there is no valid will or if there is no valid executor, their estate will vest in the President of the High Court until a grant of administration is made by the court, at which stage the estate will vest in the appointed administrators.